emgrasmeder/recipes/pao&em-challah.md

 This is the Challah recipe we've been using for a few years, it's always a hit.
 Recently we've been making it vegan but that recipe isn't stable enough to as the Hauptrezept here.
-For current vegan substitutions, see the notes at the bottom.
+For our current vegan substitutions, see the notes at the bottom.

 ### 1. Proof the Yeast:
 - 9g yeast